TronFortyTwo/minetest-ubuntu-touch/README.md

 ## Known Issues

-As LibIrrlicht doesn't support yet running on X.orgless environment, everything here is just useless because at the end of the day the graphic engine will just crash
+As LibIrrlicht doesn't support yet running on X.orgless environment, everything here is just useless because at the end of the day the graphic engine will just crash.
+A solution might be adding the 'X-Ubuntu-XMir-Enable=TRUE' in the desktop file, but it doesn't work.